peaclab/PACT/README.md

 https://xyce.sandia.gov/downloads/_assets/documents/Users_Guide.pdf

+## Iterative Solver Convergence Issue
+When doing steady-state simulations with iterative solvers such as AztecOO, for some of the problems, there might be convergence issue.
+PACT will report "time step too small" error.
+To avoid this, users need to change the steady-state solver for both steady-state and transient to direct solvers such as KLU or KSparse.
+We set the DC analysis (steady-state) solver as KLU for transient simulation as default.

 # Enable Parallel Thermal Simulation:
 To enable Parallel Thermal Simulation with PACT, users need to install the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.
 One needs to modify the number_of_core option in the modelParams_files [Simulation] section to change the number of cores used in the PACT parallel simulation.
 Note that, to run parallel simulations on a Linux server, users need to start an interactive session by running _qrsh_ or _qsh_.
 Or, users can submit batch jobs by using _qsub_.
 Note that, SuperLU solver does not support parallel thermal simulation, it only supports sequential thermal simulation.
 If the users are running PACT with serial version of __Xyce 6.12__, please set number_of_core to 1.